Skip to main content

 Rill Project File

-The Rill project file rill.yaml is often overlooked but is a powerful tool as it sets defaults, environmental variables, and connector settings.
+The Rill project file rill.yaml is often overlooked but is a powerful tool, as it sets defaults, environment variables, and connector settings.
 Let's walk through setting up mock_users to test row access policies, default security settings for your metrics views and explore dashboards, refresh schedules, MCP ai_instructions, and the default OLAP connector.

 Project Refresh Schedule

-Setup your project's model refresh schedule.
-You can override this in the model's YAML file if you need.
+Set up your project's model refresh schedule.
+You can override this in the model's YAML file if needed.

 models: